-Postdoctoral Fellows in the NOVEL Programme are required to reside and carry out their work activities in Finland.
+Postdoctoral researchers in the NOVEL Programme are required to reside and carry out their work activities in Finland.
 The full-time positions are at the University of Eastern Finland's Kuopio campus.

-During their three-year employment period, PFs are committed to:
+During their three-year employment period, postdoctoral researchers are committed to:

-Designing and conducting their cutting-edge research within one of the programme's four main areas.
-The research must also
+Designing and conducting their cutting-edge research within one of the programme's four main research areas.
+The research must:

-- be in line with the strategic areas of the UEF - include intersectoral and international mobility - collaborate with stakeholders who will assist in generating increased impact - make use of interdisciplinary expertise of the NEURO Research Community - exploit the cutting-edge infrastructure available at the UEF - exploit the extensive clinical and medical databases of UEF and its partners - plan for innovation and translational medicine approaches that have clinical and societal impact and contribute to the development of new technologies, therapies, and policies aimed at improving brain health.
+- be in line with the strategic research area of Aging and health of UEF (see UEF website for these) - include intersectoral mobility - collaborate with stakeholders who will assist in generating increased impact - make use of interdisciplinary expertise of the NEURO Research Community - exploit the cutting-edge infrastructure available at the UEF - exploit clinical and medical databases of UEF and its partners when working in research areas 1 and 2 - plan for innovation and translational medicine approaches that have clinical or societal impact and contribute to the development of new technologies, therapies and innovation, or policies and practices aimed at improving brain health and related issues.

-The PF's research also involves collaborating across disciplines, such as
+The postdoctoral researchers' research involves collaborating across disciplines, such as

-- Working closely with a diverse team of scientists, including experts in neuroscience, data science, and social sciences. - Fostering partnerships with external stakeholders such as companies, universities, patient groups, and health organizations both in Finland and internationally.
+- Working with a diverse team of scientists, including experts in neuroscience, data science, and social sciences. - Fostering partnerships with external stakeholders such as companies, universities, patient groups, and health organizations both in Finland and internationally.